Leo-Simpson/c-lasso/docs/source/description.rst

 This regression problem uses the `Huber loss <https://en.wikipedia.org/wiki/Huber_loss>`_ as objective function for robust model fitting with l1 and linear equality constraints on the :math:`\beta` vector.
 The parameter :math:`\rho=1.345`.

-[R3] Contrained scaled Lasso regression
+[R3] Constrained scaled Lasso regression
 """"""""""""""""""""""""""""""""""""""""""""""""""

 .. math::